 - Good toughness

 - Compositions can be customized to suit a range of temperature and environmental conditions

 Thermoplastic composites could be applied to a variety of industries, including the automotive industry, aerospace industry, construction industry, and materials handling.

 Due to their lightweight and high toughness, GMTs have been adopted by automotive industries for a variety of uses.
 Applications include seat frames, battery trays, bumper beams, load floors, front ends, valve covers, rocker panels, and under-engine covers.

-Thermoplastic composites could be used in the construction industry for structural profiles, pipes, concrete rebars, and lightweight structural and insulating panels.
+ATCs could be used more widely in the construction industry for structural profiles, pipes, concrete rebars, and lightweight structural and insulating panels.

 Lighter and stronger than many existing materials, the applications of ATCs in the medical equipment industry should be clear.
 Many companies are using these materials to make parts for wheelchairs other or equipment designed to increase mobility.
 ATC production processes also facilitate the creation of intricate shapes that can be customized to individual patients.